Work & Career

 Keeping track of your own schedule can be tricky enough, but add a whole family into the mix and things are bound to get a little disorganized.
 Fortunately, your smartphone can save you.
 Costello recommends Cozi, an app that lets you oversee each family member’s individual appointments, activities, and chores, so you never have to miss a soccer game or talent show again.

 To avoid spending too much time on one task, Costello recommends using a timer app like Timer on Fire to set time limits for each of your projects.
 “If you’re working on a project and you want to say ‘Okay, I’m only going to spend 20 minutes doing this,’ or ‘I’m going to spend 30 minutes at the end of the day picking up around the house,’ you set the timer, and it can either count up or count backwards,” she says.
 And with a large interface that takes up your entire phone screen, Costello says Timer on Fire is ideal for the visually-oriented.
-Here are other things successful people do at work.
+Next, check out the secrets personal organizers won’t tell you for free.